JesusTouchMe/BibbleVM/docs/spec.md

 ## 1.1 Execution Model
 BibbleVM is a stack-based machine with three dedicated registers:
 - **Accumulator (ACC)**: Holds the result of most instructions.
 Subsequent instructions can consume ACC directly or move it to the stack.
-- **Stack Pointer (SP)**: Holds the top of the current stack frame as an index from its base.
+- **Stack Pointer (SP)**: Holds the index above the top of the current stack frame as an index from its base.
 SP is implicitly managed by push/pop instructions, but may be manually modified if required.
 - **Program Counter (PC)**: Holds the address of the next instruction to execute.
 PC is internal-only and cannot be accessed directly by bytecode.
 Control flow instructions modify PC implicitly.

 Execution proceeds sequentially through instructions unless a **control flow instruction** modifies PC.